Setting up a Custom Domain

 Setup

-Configure the domain in the Dashboard
+Create the domain in the Trinsic Dashboard

 In the Trinsic Dashboard, add your domain - it will be added with a status of Requested.
+Custom domains are not available in Test mode at this time.

-Adjust your SDK usage
+Adjust your DNS records

-Frontend
+Frontend SDK

 If you are using Trinsic's Web UI SDK to launch verifications via a popup, you may want to specify the initialUrl and initialWindowTitle parameters when calling createPopup() or createPopupAndWaitForResults().